Trump’s 2025 Executive Orders on DEI: What Employers Must Do to Stay Compliant

 In light of President Trump's 2025 Executive Orders—specifically EO 14151 and EO 14173—organizations must reassess their Diversity, Equity, and Inclusion (DEI) programs to ensure compliance with the new federal mandates.
 These orders have significantly altered the landscape for DEI initiatives, particularly for entities engaged in federal contracts or receiving federal funding.

-Understanding the Legal Implications of DEI Programs
+Understanding the New Legal Landscape for DEI Programs

 Under the recent executive directives, certain DEI practices are now deemed non-compliant, especially those that: